Multi-View Factorization Machines: Learning Multi-view Machines

-The model parameters $\Theta=\{\mathbf{A}^{(v)}|~v=1,...,m\}$ can be learned efficiently by alternating least square (ALS), stochastic gradient descent (SGD), L-BFGS, {\em etc.}, for a variety of loss functions, including square error, hinge loss, logit loss, {\em etc.} From Eq.~(\ref{eq:complexity}), the gradient of the MVM model is:
+The model can be learned efficiently by alternating least square (ALS), stochastic gradient descent (SGD), L-BFGS, {\em etc.} From Eq.~(\ref{eq:complexity}), the gradient of the MVM model is:

-where $\theta=a_{i_v,f}^{(v)}$, and $z_{i_v}^{(v)}=1$ if $i_v=I_v+1$, otherwise $z_{i_v}^{(v)}=x_{i_v}^{(v)}$.
-It validates that MVMs possess the multilinearity property, because the gradient along $\theta$ is independent of the value of $\theta$ itself.
+where $\theta=a_{i_p,f}^{(p)}$, and $z_{i_p}^{(p)}=1$ if $i_p=I_p+1$, otherwise $z_{i_p}^{(p)}=x_{i_p}^{(p)}$.
+It validates that MVMs possess the multilinearity property \cite{rendle2012factorization}, because the gradient along $\theta$ is independent of the value of $\theta$ itself.

-Note that in Eq.~(\ref{eq:gradient}), the sum $\sum_{i_v=1}^{I_v+1} z_{i_v}^{(v)} a_{i_v,f}^{(v)}$ can be precomputed and reused for updating the $f$-th factor of all the features.
-Hence, each gradient can be computed in $O(m)$.
-In an iteration, including the precomputation time, all the $k(m+d)$ parameters can be updated in $O(mk(m+d))$.
-It can be even reduced under sparsity, where most of the elements in $\mathbf{x}$ (or $\mathbf{z}$) are $0$ and thus, the sums have only to be computed over the non-zero elements.
+Note that in Eq.~(\ref{eq:gradient}), the sum $\sum_{i_p=1}^{I_p+1} z_{i_p}^{(p)} a_{i_p,f}^{(p)}$ and their product can be precomputed for updating the $f$-th factor of all features.
+Hence, each gradient can be computed in constant time $O(1)$.
+In an iteration, including the precomputation time, all parameters can be updated in $O(k(m+d))$.
+It can be even reduced under sparsity, where most of the elements in $\mathbf{x}$ (or $\mathbf{z}$) are $0$ and thus, the sums have only to be computed over the non-zero elements, and only non-zero parameters need to be updated according to Eq.~(\ref{eq:gradient}).

-It is straightforward to embed Eq.~(\ref{eq:gradient}) into the gradient of the loss functions {\em e.g.}, Eqs.~({\ref{eq:square}})-({\ref{eq:hinge}}), for direct optimization, as follows:
+It is straightforward to embed Eq.~(\ref{eq:gradient}) into the gradient of the loss functions {\em e.g.}, Eqs.~(\ref{eq:square})-(\ref{eq:logit}), for direct optimization, as follows: